NotAlternate/Webuera/README.md

 ## Installation (unstable)

-Currently, there are no stable releases of Konstruera, cloning the repository directly will give you the in-development or unstable version.
+Currently, there are no stable releases of Webuera, cloning the repository directly will give you the in-development or unstable version.
 Proceed if you are alright with it.

 #### CLONING, BUILDING AND INSTALLING

 1. Clone the repository via any option in the "**<> Code**" tab, which can be found on the top of the GitHub repository's page.
-2. Run the following command in the `./Konstruera/` directory (The cloned repository, replace if you cloned under a different name).
+2. Run the following command in the `./Webuera/` directory (The cloned repository, replace if you cloned under a different name).
 ```sh
 $ cargo build --release; cargo install --path .
 ```
-3. Konstruera should be compiled as an executable inside the `./target/release/` directory and installed to your Cargo binaries.
+3. Webuera should be compiled as an executable inside the `./target/release/` directory and installed to your Cargo binaries.

 ## Contributing